Prebriefing

 Healthcare Simulation Dictionary Definitions of Prebriefing (SSH)

-1. “An information or orientation session held prior to the start of a simulation activity in which instructions or preparatory information is given to the participants.
+1. “An information or orientation session held prior to the start of a clinical simulation activity in which instructions or preparatory information is given to the participants.
 The purpose of the prebriefing is to set the stage for a scenario, and assist participants in achieving scenario objectives”.

-2. “The time used by educators, researchers, facilitators, or staff to plan their roles prior to the simulation; suggested activities in a prebriefing include an orientation to the equipment, environment, manikin, roles, time allotment, objectives, and patient situation.
+2. “The time used by educators, researchers, facilitators, or staff to plan their roles prior to the clinical simulation; suggested activities in a prebriefing include an orientation to the equipment, environment, manikin, roles, time allotment, objectives, and patient situation.
 For example: Before starting the simulation session, there is a prebriefing where the equipment and its capabilities are reviewed and they are reminded of the equipment available to them in the room (INACSL, 2013)”.

 3. “The collaboration and planning of co-facilitators/co-debriefers prior to the simulation activity”.